Andarius/Andarius/README.md

 ### Bonjour 👋, I'm Julien

 I'm a Software Engineer from Paris 🇫🇷, sometimes working from beautiful Sicily 🇮🇹.

+I set up several Datalake and have a main focus as a Data Engineer, but I like to understand how things work and try new technologies, mainly using TypeScript (for React / React Native apps) and Python (for Data / ML related stuff or backend services).

 ---
 <p>